Making decisions about unplanned pregnancies

 Have an abortion

 It can be helpful to talk to someone you know and trust.
-Many people find it is useful to speak to a professional, like a doctor or a counsellor.
-Counsellors can help you work through the emotional, financial and practical issues involved with all of the options available to you.
-It might also be helpful to talk to someone who has been through a similar experience.
+Many people find it helpful to speak to a professional, like a doctor or a counsellor.
+Counsellors can help you work through the emotional, financial and practical issues involved with all the options available to you.
+It might also help to talk to someone who has been through a similar experience.

 How do I make this decision?

 As well as your feelings, there are many things to consider when making a decision.
-This can often add to this stressful time.
+Your doctor may refer you to a team of healthcare professionals to help you through the process.

-- Sleep on it — don’t rush your decision (but remember that some options are influenced by how many weeks pregnant you are).
+- Sleep on it.
+Do not rush your decision (but remember that some options are influenced by how many weeks pregnant you are).

 - Give yourself permission to explore and think about all your options.

-- Find as much information about what you need to support your decision (such as what support networks are available to you).
+- Find as much information as you can to support your decision (such as what support networks are available to you).

 - Look after yourself physically and emotionally.